jed/esbuild-plugin-deno-http/README.md

 # esbuild-plugin-deno-http

- An esbuild plugin resolves and caches modules over HTTP via Deno
+An esbuild plugin that uses Deno to resolve and cache HTTP modules